Recently while back, I posted a series of questions on various Facebook group pages similar to the following:

 Is it the rims or tires?
 No. At least not in this example.
 Most new vehicles sold are equipped with the appropriate load bearing rims and tires.
 Wheels and tires can affect the load ratings.
 All rims and tires should be rated to meet or exceed the load that vehicle was built to carry.
 Proper tire inflation pressure is also important.
 The number one most reported insurance claim is the result of RV damage received from sudden release of air from tires.

 Clearly, for the general consumer and novice, selecting the correct truck for the job can be difficult.
 Consumers have to be diligent in evaluating those numbers which will most likely require a visit to the dealer.
-Fortunately, consumers now have a new and nifty, free web-based app available that will tell them the safest trailer weight a vehicle can tow and not exceed the GVWR, GCWR and TWR.
-The RV Tow Check 3.0 is the only app of its kind that supports all manufacturers weight safety and longevity requirements.
+Fortunately, consumers have an app available that will tell them the safest trailer weight a vehicle can tow and not exceed the GVWR, GCWR and TWR.
+The RV Tow Check is the only app of its kind that supports all manufacturers weight safety and longevity requirements.
 Also, RV Tow Check complies with the GCWR and GVWR SAE J2807 TWR Calculation guidelines.
 RV Tow Check displays realistic vehicle towing capacity for fifth wheel and conventional trailers simultaneously and provides instant results when selecting various kingpin or tongue weight percentages.

 Ta-da!
 Drum roll, please.